 In order to provide a more detailed look at the impact of OMEP's work, we have broken out the most recent annual impacts.
-We chose to report two years because of the variability mentioned previously.
+In this updated version of the study, we add 2013 results to the previously-reported 2012-2013 and 2011-2012 results.
 As the graphs above show, there was a large drop-off in new jobs and output following the recession.
-The 2012-2013 results were unusually small, even relative to the post-recession period.
+The 2012 and 2013 results were unusually small, even relative to the post-recession period.
+The following tables show economic impacts associated with OMEPS's work for the 2013 calendar year.

-&lt;sup>6 A reminder that the output detailed here is IMPLAN output, which is a gross measure that most likely overestimates output relative to traditional GDP.
+6 A reminder that the output detailed here is IMPLAN output, which is a gross measure that most likely overestimates output relative to traditional GDP.